-secure adequate remuneration for work performed and generally advance the economic and social welfare of its members and of all workers;
+secure adequate remuneration for work performed, and generally advance the economic, and social welfare of its members, and of all workers;

 support CUPE in reaching the goals set out in Article II of the CUPE Constitution;

-provide an opportunity for its members to influence and shape their future through free democratic trade unionism;
+provide an opportunity for its members to influence, and shape their future through free democratic trade unionism;

-encourage the settlement by negotiation and mediation of all disputes between the members and their employers.
+encourage the settlement by negotiation, and mediation of all disputes between the members and their employers.

 Section 3 - Interpretation & Definitions

-(a) she/he pronouns shall be used.

-(b) numbers of Articles at the end of sections or subsections refer to relevant articles of the current CUPE Constitution, which should be read in conjunction with these By-Laws.
+Numbers of Articles at the end of sections or subsections refer to relevant articles of the current CUPE Constitution, which should be read in conjunction with these By-Laws.

 Section 4 - Membership Meetings

-Regular membership meetings shall be held on a monthly basis except for the months of July, August and December.
-Shop Stewards shall be notified at least one week in advance and a notice of such meetings shall be posted on the Union Bulletin Board.
+Regular membership meetings shall be held once a month except for July, August and December.
+Notice of such meetings shall be posted at least one week in advance.

 Special membership meetings may be ordered by the Executive Board or requested in writing by no fewer than thirty (30) members.
-The President shall immediately call a special meeting when so ordered or requested and shall see that all members receive at least twenty-four (24) hours notice of the special meeting and the subject(s) to be discussed.
-No business shall be transacted at the special meeting other than that for which the meeting was called and notice given.
+The President shall immediately call a special meeting when so ordered, or requested and shall see that all members receive at least twenty-four (24) hours notice of the special meeting, and the subject(s) to be discussed.
+No business shall be transacted at the special meeting other than that for which the meeting was called, and notice given.
 Minutes shall be recorded at all such meetings.

 A quorum for the transaction of business at any regular or special meeting shall be ten (10) members, including at least three (3) members of the Executive Board.

 The order of business at regular membership meetings is as follows:

+First Nations acknowledgement

 Roll Call of Officers

 New members and initiation

+Guests

 Adoption of Minutes of previous meeting by the membership

-Matters arising out of the Minutes

-Treasurers Report
+Adoption of Treasurers Report

-Communications and Bills
+Adoption of Lead Shop Steward Report

-Executive Board Report
+Adoption of Executive Board Report

-Reports of Committees and delegates
+Reports of Committees

-Nominations, Elections or Installations
+Nominations & Elections

 Unfinished Business

 New Business

+Motions

 Good of the Union